LusGroup/LiT_Mobicom2023/README.md

 ## Description
 This repository includes the following components:
-&emsp;1.
-Workflow Instruction: Instructions on how to set up and run LiT successfully.
+&emsp;1.&nbsp;Workflow Instruction: Instructions on how to set up and run LiT successfully.
 &emsp;2.
 Hardware Deployment: Guidance and documentation for deploying LiT on the hardware.
 &emsp;3.
 Signal Processing Source Code: Source code for signal processing, enabling the analysis of light intensity changes.